 A visa is vital for international travel, but its specific functions and importance are often misunderstood.
-This article delves into the concept of a visa, its types, and its significance in global mobility, offering a clear answer to the question “What is a visa?” and why this document is essential for travellers.
+This comprehensive guide explores the concept of a visa, various visa types, and their significance in global mobility.
+Whether you’re a first-time traveller or seasoned explorer, this article answers the crucial question, “What is a visa?”, clarifying why this document is essential for your travel plans.

 What is a visa?

-A visa is an official document issued by a country’s government, allowing a foreigner to enter, stay within, or leave its territory.
-It typically comes as a sticker or stamp affixed to a traveller’s passport.
-The visa signifies the individual has permission to enter the country for a specified period and purpose.
+A visa is an official endorsement or document issued by a country’s government, allowing a foreign national to enter, remain in, or leave its territory legally.
+Typically presented as a sticker, stamp, or digital document linked to a traveller’s passport, visas specify the individual’s permission regarding their stay duration and the purpose of their visit.

 Visas come in various types, each serving different purposes.
 Here are some common types of visas: